Generative Fractional Diffusion Models: The mathematical framework of generative fractional diffusion models

-In this section we provide the mathematical details of generative fractional diffusion models presented in the main paper.
-The driving noise of the generative model is based on the affine representation of fractional processes from \cite{HARMS2019}.
-We begin with the definition of the underlying stochastic processes.
+In this section we provide the mathematical details of the score-based generative model defined in the main paper.
+The driving noise of the underlying stochastic process is based on the affine representation of fractional processes from \citet{HARMS2019} and further simplified by the closed form expression to determine optimal approximation coefficients of \citet{daems2023variational}.